mininet/mininet/README.md

   `mn -c`

-### New features in 2.2b0
+### New features in this release

-Mininet 2.2b0 provides a number of bug fixes as well as several new features, including:
+This release provides a number of bug fixes as well as several new features, including:

 * Improved OpenFlow 1.3 support